vikrant2mahajan/vticker/README.md

 # VTicker

+This project provides Angular binding directive for vticker

 This project is a fork of plugin by [Rich Hollis](http://richhollis.co.uk) who forked original vTicker jQuery plugin implentation by JugBit (MIT Licensed):

 http://www.jugbit.com/jquery-vticker-vertical-news-ticker/